hbvj99/hbvj99.github.io/_posts/2021/2021-09-28-complete-guide-to-automate-deployment-using-jenkins.md

  `sudo ufw allow 8080`

- <i class="far fa-sticky-note"></i> **Hint:** if you are using AWS cloud service, it is recommended to open inbound port directly from AWS security groups for any IP address.
+ <i class="far fa-sticky-note"></i> **Hint:** If you are using AWS cloud service, it is recommended to open inbound port directly from AWS security groups for any IP address.
   {: .notice--info}
   {: .text-justify}